shang-lin/shang-lin.github.io/_posts/2016-12-06-Lets-Encrypt-on-RHEL6.md

 Certbot will create an ssl.conf file in /etc/httpd/conf.d with virtualhost information.
 Once certbot completes, restart Apache, and your new HTTPS website should be all set.

+Now I just need to get this website on HTTPS!